ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 The aim of this project was to examine the "tips" dataset within a Jupyter notebook.

+An explanation of the type of code and plots available in the Python program to interrogate the data is discussed with some examples.

-The dataset was initially investigated for the descritive statistics and with corresponding plots.
+The dataset is then initially investigated for the descritive statistics and with corresponding plots.

 Then regression analysis was performed analysing the relationships between the total bill and the tip amount.